...

 Your immigration history will be taken into account during the assessment of your application.
 If you have experienced a visa cancellation or refusal in the past, it may impact your eligibility for this visa.

 However, in certain situations, you may still be able to apply for a permanent visa despite previous visa cancellations or refusals.
-For further details, refer to the section on Limitations on applications in Australia.
+For further details, refer to Department Form 1026i Limitations on applications in Australia.

 If you are 18 years of age or older, you must fulfill the following requirements: